Sergei29/book-list-graphql-react-app/README.md

 ## About this app:

-1. This is a full stack application that allows to add a reading list, books and authors.
+1. This application allows to add a reading list, books and authors.

-- the application is a full stack and currently under development as more features are added in.
+- Is a full stack and currently under development as more features are added in.

 2. Technical stack:

-- Backend: nodeJS, express, apollo-server, mongoDB
+- Backend: TypeScript, NodeJS, Express, GraphQL Apollo-server, MongoDB
-- Frontend: React.JS(CRA boiler plate), apollo-client
+- Frontend: Typescript, React.JS(CRA boiler plate), GraphQL Apollo-client

 3. Deployment